 There are two ways you can get bumped from a flight — voluntarily and involuntarily.
 As you see in the stats above, it’s far more common for passengers to give up their seats voluntarily.
 Why would they do this?
 Because airlines offer inducements like cash, travel vouchers, upgrades and more.

 Each airline takes a different approach to voluntary denial of boarding.
-Delta Air Lines has even raised its maximum compensation to nearly $10,000.
+Delta Air Lines has even raised its maximum compensation to $9,950 and United offers a maximum of $10,000.

 The U.S. Department of Transportation forces airlines to seek volunteers before going the involuntary route.
 That said, compensation is purely at the discretion of the airline when seeking volunteers.
 It’s only when an airline involuntarily denies boarding that passenger rights enter in — and it’s important that you know those rights.